Azure/eno/docs/reconciliation.md

 # Reconciliation

-Once a composition has been synthesized, the resulting resources are reconciled with a running k8s cluster by the `eno-reconciler` process.
+Once a composition has been synthesized, the resulting synthesis is reconciled against a k8s cluster by the `eno-reconciler` process.

+Reconciliation uses a standard controller-runtime controller to sync each resource returned by the synthesizer.

 ## Merge Semantics